Table of Contents

 Clam Chowder With Sourdough Bread

 Etta’s Seafood is one of the outstanding seafood restaurants in the greater Seattle area.
 Located in the heart of the Pike’s Place Market, Etta’s is the perfect place for lunch or dinner.
-Perhaps their best known item on the menu is their famous clam chowder.
+Perhaps their best-known item on the menu is their famous clam chowder.
 Etta’s has some of the best clam chowder, complete with fresh sourdough bread.
-It is a must have!
+It is a must-have!

 Clam chowder, of course, is not the only famous item on the menu.
 Be sure to explore the unique and tasty crab cakes.
 These crab cakes will melt in your mouth.
 They are delicious!
 They are fresh!

 Not too hungry?
-Among the many appetizers you will find Crab Eggs Benny.
+Among the many appetizers, you will find Crab Eggs Benny.
 They are just the perfect snack.
 They are light and tasty!
 Combine them with the Vegetarian Home Fries for the ultimate treat.

-Be sure to leave a little extra room for desert.
+Be sure to leave a little extra room for dessert.
 They have some of the best pie at the market!
 For those who love coconut, check out the Triple Coconut Pie.
 What an amazing treat!
 You won’t want to miss it!

 2020 Western Ave (between Lenora and Virginia)